JacquesYL/Quant-Risk-Management/README.md

-# Quant_Risk_Management
+# Quant-Risk-Management

 This is a M.S. level course in Financial Engineering/Quant Finance/Computational Finance/Math Finance

 Learning Objectives:

-1. Can differentiate between different Types of Risks (Market, Credit, Liquidity, Operational, Business, Strategic) and measures for Risk.
+* Differentiate between different Types of Risks (Market, Credit, Liquidity, Operational, Business, Strategic) and measures for Risk.
-2. Apply the terminology, concepts, and tools available for risk management.
+* Apply the terminology, concepts, and tools available for risk management.
-3. Implement risk management framework for specific issues and specific risk types, Market, Credit, Interest-rate, Liquidity Risk, and Operational Risk.
+* Implement risk management framework for specific issues and specific risk types, Market, Credit, Interest-rate, Liquidity Risk, and Operational Risk.
-4. Apply the concepts underlying insurance and strategy for risk management using insurance.

 The following textbooks may be useful for additional information:

-Econometric Analysis by Bill Greene
-Elements of Statistical Learning by Hastie, Tibshirani, and Friedman Other lectures borrowed/stolen from various sources These are more advanced treatments:

-Microeconometrics by Cameron and Trivedi
-Econometrics by Bruce Hansen

-## Two data files
+* Risk Management and Simulation, by Aparna Gupta
+* Commercial Bank Risk Management, by Weidong Tian
+* Options, Futures and Other Derivatives, by John C. Hull
+* Monte Carlo Methods in Financial Engineering, by Paul Glasserman

+# My Students

 #### `stock_price_2000_2019.xlsx`